 Many people claim that they trust others until they have reason not to, but when you first meet someone, you don’t know anything about their integrity or past conduct, except what they tell you.
 Trustworthiness is proven over time by actions, not only by words.
 You can get hurt by believing what people say and ignoring their actions To be trustworthy, a person has to “walk their talk” – words and actions must be congruent.
 You also have to be able to trust your perceptions, a skill difficult for some codependents who trust too little or too much.
 Being able to trust realistically is a learning process.

-When you’ve grown up in an environment where your parents kept secrets or invalidated your perceptions, you learned to doubt yourself.
+When you’ve grown up in a dysfunctional family environment where your parents kept secrets or invalidated your perceptions, you learned to doubt yourself.
 You may become distrustful and/or the opposite, suggestible to what others say and disconnected from your own inner guidance system.
 Either way, you’re not able to realistically evaluate other people.
 See my article, “Rebuilding Trust – Part II” to read more about the origins of the inability to evaluate trustworthiness.

 The following are qualities to look for when you’re getting to know someone and evaluating a person’s trustworthiness.
 They’re one and the same as elements that create trust and safety in relationships.